-Through this yearlong clinical course (three credit hours a semester), students help the capital defender attorneys make a strong case for life at trial and build factual and legal narratives that will lead to the reversal of death sentences on appeal.
+Through this year-long clinical course (three credit hours per semester), students help the capital defender attorneys effectively represent individuals facing the death penalty and build factual and legal narratives that will lead to the reversal of death sentences on appeal.
 Students help by:

 - Conducting investigations,